Q. What is the coronavirus emergency fundraising campaign?

 - State by State Links to the State Organizations that Regulate Charities, Solicitation, and Registrations

-Q. I received a media request from a local news organization about Family Promise Giving Day.
+Q. I received a media request from a local news organization about Family Promise’s COVID-19 crisis fundraising campaign.
 How should I respond?

 That’s great!
-Feel free to answer the request, but please be aware that your response will reflect on Family Promise Giving Day and all participating affiliates.
+Feel free to answer the request, but please be aware that your response will reflect on the campaign and all participating affiliates.
 If you need help preparing for an interview, please contact Katie at Family Promise National by emailing firstname.lastname@example.org.

-We also recognize that not all affiliates may want to or feel comfortable communicating with the media about Family Promise Giving Day.
+We also recognize that not all affiliates may want to or feel comfortable communicating with the media.
 If you do not wish to respond to the request yourself, we ask that you direct the reporter to contact Family Promise National by emailing email@example.com.

 *Any donations processed outside of the Giving Day Period, through GiveGab.com, or subsequent recurring donations are subject to transaction fees outlined on the GiveGab.com pricing page: info.givegab.com/pricing.